Natsoulas/fast_rendezvous/README.md

 # lqr_rendezvous

 This is a C++ simulation of spaceflight dynamics for a satellite in low-earth orbit.
-It will implement a control law for a time-optimal rendezvous with another satellite.
+It will implement an optimal LQR control law for rendezvous with another satellite.

 ## Getting Started